Role of the Board Risk and Audit Committee

 The Committee shall be members of, and appointed by, the Board of Directors and shall comprise at least three non-executive directors, a majority of whom are independent.
 All Committee members shall be financially literate.
 One member, who does not chair the Board, shall be appointed to chair the Risk and Audit Committee.
 At least one member shall have accounting and/or related financial management expertise as determined by the Board.
 All Committee members shall have a reasonable understanding of the industries in which the Company participates and the members between them shall have the accounting and financial expertise to be able to discharge the Committee's mandate effectively.

 The Committee shall meet at least four times annually.
-It is to meet, in separate sessions, each of the Chief Financial Officer, external auditor and the Risk & Internal Audit Manager at least once each year and at other times when considered appropriate.
+It is to meet, in separate sessions, each of the Chief Financial Officer, external auditor, Internal Audit Lead and the Risk Manager at least once each year and at other times when considered appropriate.

-The Managing Director, Chief Financial Officer, Risk & Internal Audit Manager and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
-Other senior managers may be asked to attend when the Committee is considering specific agenda items.
+The Managing Director, Chief Financial Officer, Internal Audit Lead and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
+Other senior managers, including the Risk Manager, may be asked to attend when the Committee is considering specific agenda items.

 Committee papers are distributed to all Board members.
 Minutes of Committee meetings are included in the papers for the next full Board meeting, and a report is provided to the Board on matters addressed by the Committee.
 There is an open invitation for all other non-executive directors to attend Risk and Audit Committee meetings.
 All directors are required to attend Risk & Audit Committee meetings that consider the half year and full year financials.